jkeneda/business-math/README.md

 1. (Wait for package/library support in TikZJax)

 1. Fix any broken links from missing adjacent pages (currently linked as tbd)

+1. Fix desmos unloading issue (see footnotes of examples page)

 #### Notable Dependencies
 This project uses [Chart.js](https://www.chartjs.org/) and [TikZJax](https://github.com/kisonecat/tikzjax) for its graphing, and it uses the [Cayman](https://github.com/pages-themes/cayman) Jekyll theme for GitHub Pages.
 It'll probably start using jquery for some better interactivity soon.